Spain Cruises

 Is Spain cruise a good idea for a family vacation?

-Oh yeah!
+Of course!
 Spain is a great country to visit with kids.
 Not only Spain has many fun attractions, but people are extremely kid-friendly.

 -